noteflakes-music/lyp/README.md

 lyp use unstable % use latest unstable version
 ```

-The setting of the current lilypond version to use will be maintained for the current shell session.
+**Note**: The setting of the current lilypond version to use will be maintained for the current shell session.

 In order to switch the default version of lilypond to use, add the `--default` switch: